Lincoln-Bassett Community School

 https://portal.ct.gov/-/media/SDE/Phys-Ed/HR_Fitness_Standards.pdf

-Best wishes to everyone - stay well, stay safe, and please do not hesitate to reach us at any time in regards to anything we can be of help with for Physical Education class, or community program opportunities for students.
+Best wishes to everyone - stay well, stay safe, and please do not hesitate to reach out at any time in regards to anything we can be of help with for Physical Education class, or community program opportunities for students.